 A stay at Hacienda Tres Rios is a stay with nature and it is an eco adventure-lovers paradise.
 We spent our afternoons exploring the walking trails, swimming in their 10 natural state cenotes, Cenote Aguilla was our personal favorite, and enjoying the variety of birds and other wildlife that live peacefully among the trees.

-While Hacienda Tres Rios is a large resort, they have integrated it with the natural flow of the land inflicting as little damage as possible.
+While Hacienda Tres Rios is a large resort, it has integrated it with the natural flow of the land inflicting as little damage as possible.
 For every tree they took to build the property, they planted in double to other areas of the property.
 As a result, the mangroves and surrounding forests flourish.